PlayFab/PlayFabCLI/README.md

 **Currently for Windows Only**

 ##Installation
-Installation of PlayFab Power Tools CLI is simple.
+Installation of PlayFab CLI is simple.

 1. Extract the folder to any directory of your choosing.
 2. Modify your environment path to point to that folder.
 	1. **start** --> type: **environment** --> **Click Edit the system environment variables**  and modify your "path" to include your PFPT CLI directory.

 ##Modes
-There are currently two modes for the PFPT CLI,  there is a CLI mode and a Console mode.
+There are currently two modes for the PF CLI,  there is a CLI mode and a Console mode.

 1. Console Mode: To enter into console mode just open up "cmd" and type PlayFabPowerTools
 2. CLI Mode: Any command can be executed directly from CLI mode,  open "cmd" and type PlayFabPowerTools [command] [args]